b4yt1c0l/sheldon_game/README.md

 * Human player selects an option clicking a button.
 * A random selection is made using a function to generate a number between 1 and 5 associated to a valid option value.
-* A function determins the final result using an if else iteration.
+* A function determins the final result using an if else iteration, and displays it.

 ![Result](https://github.com/b4yt1c0l/sheldon_game/blob/main/docs/images/sheldon-result.PNG)